 CCCM software MUST assure that adequate CPE disk space is always available for the purposes of downloading new cable modem operating software, by reserving that disk space as necessary during initial CCCM software installation.
-This reservation MUST include 100% headroom to accommodate future changes to the DOCSIS specifications, above and beyond any storage requirements for transient temporary files.
-The CCCM software MUST NOT require the subscriber to free up CPE disk storage space in order for an MSO initiated download to complete successfully.
+This reservation SHOULD include 100% headroom to accommodate future changes to the DOCSIS specifications, above and beyond any storage requirements for transient temporary files.